How We Do It!

 For those individuals who are not a good candidate for the above procedure, the type of procedure and post-operative course may differ.
 For example, a different type of bone cut (osteotomy) may be more appropriate in pediatric patients, as it is important to take into consideration the child’s growth plates.
 The osteotomy placement will dictate how the bone (metatarsal) grows after surgery until it reaches maturation.
 These procedures require the patient to be in a short leg cast for six weeks with crutches while the bone heals.
 Patients are then transitioned to a walking boot at six weeks and eventually back to a normal shoe.

 For the most severe bunion cases, a bone cut may not be enough!
 Some bunions may progress to the point where a joint fusion (surgery to combine one or more joints together) may be required to obtain adequate alignment and anatomical correction.
-As these procedures are more involved, a short leg cast is required for six weeks with crutches.
+As these procedures are more involved, a short leg cast is required for prednisone six weeks with crutches.
 For individuals unable to safely use crutches, devices such as a walker, wheelchair, and personal scooter are excellent alternatives to assist patients during the recovery period.

 LASER SURGERY FOR BUNIONS